-Spark Financial Group’s Education policy will apply per Financial Year i.e. 1 July, through to 30 June.
+Spark Financial Group’s Education policy will apply per Calender Year i.e. 1 January through to 31 December.

 Spark FG considers a Relevant Provider’s CPD hours a means for each relevant provider to further their knowledge & prowess, and also extend each Relevant Provider’s personal & professional confidence & proficiency through higher learning.

 Spark FG will provide a panel of approved education provider/s for each Relevant Provider to access, subscribe to and avail of, qualifying CPD hours in terms of their individual CPD requirements as set by FASEA